tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Workload Automation

 The IBM Workload Automation plug-in is a facility provided to help you moving workload automation definitions from one environment to another, in a distributed or z/OS environment.
 You can download a job stream definition from the Dynamic Workload Console, then IBM UrbanCode Deploy applies the appropriate environment parameters for the importing process that is performed by the plug-in’s steps.
+The IBM Workload Automation plug-in is a community plug-in.
+Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode Development Community.
+Click Visit Project at the top of the page to go to the project for further information.

 ---